8 MIN READ

 Many of us recognize instinctively that motivation comes and goes.
 But what causes these highs and lows?
 Why are some people consistently engaged and motivated, while others feel demoralized and powerless?
 And why can't we be motivated and engaged all of the time, so that we can consistently produce our best work?

 These are just some of the questions that Self-Determination Theory addresses.
 In this article, we'll look at how you can use it to increase your motivation and improve your job satisfaction.

-Richard Ryan and Edward Deci, psychologists at the University of Rochester, published their Self-Determination Theory in the January 2000 issue of the American Psychologist journal.
+Richard Ryan and Edward Deci, psychologists at the University of Rochester, published their Self-Determination Theory in the January 2000 issue of the journal American Psychologist.
 It looks at why some people are highly motivated and engaged, while others feel apathetic and alienated.

 The theory states that human beings naturally strive for a state of high motivation and engagement.
 Put simply, it's in our nature to pursue growth and well-being.

 Ryan and Deci identified three universal psychological needs that motivate us to behave in a positive way.
 These are the needs for:

 When you satisfy these needs, your self-motivation grows and your well-being increases.
 You feel more curious, creative, passionate, and excited about what you're doing.
 All of this leads to improved performance and a greater sense of purpose in your life.

 When you are not meeting some of these needs, your motivation and well-being can plummet, and it can be a struggle to keep up with your tasks.

 The biggest advantage of Self-Determination Theory is the awareness that it provides.
 Once you realize how important competence, relatedness, and autonomy are to motivation and performance, you can take steps to ensure that your needs are being met.